powerapi-ng/pyJoules/README.md

 ### Windows and MacOS
 Only GNU/Linux support is available for the moment.
 We are working on Mac support

+## Known issues
+RAPL energy counters overflow after several minutes or hours, potentially causing false-negative energy readings.

+pyJoules takes this into account and adds the counter's maximum possible value, `max_energy_range_uj`, to negative energy measurements.
+However, if a counter overflows twice during a single energy measurement, the reported energy will be `max_energy_range_uj` less than the expected value.

 # Installation